Houston Offshore Injuries Lawyer

 Why Choose Padilla & Rodriguez, LLP To Help?

-- We purposely limit the number of cases that our attorneys take, thereby ensuring that we have the time and resources necessary to devote to each client.
+- We purposely limit the number of cases our attorneys take, thereby ensuring that we have the time and resources necessary to devote to each client.

 - We have a thorough understanding of the various maritime laws that guide compensation claims for injured offshore and maritime workers.